Governance

 Versioned Evolution

 Profiles version independently of HAP Core.
 Breaking changes require version bumps.
+Once published, a profile version is immutable — changes require a new version.

 Local Trust Decisions